hdgamer1404Jonas/TidalAPI/README.md

 ## Documentation

-For detailed information on Tidal's API, please refer to the Tidal API documentation.
+For detailed information on Tidal's API, please refer to the [Tidal API documentation](https://developer.tidal.com/documentation/overview).

 ## Contributing

 Contributions are welcome!
-If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub repository.
+If you encounter any issues or have suggestions for improvements, please open an issue on the [GitHub repository](https://github.com/hdgamer1404Jonas/TidalAPI/issues).

 ## License

-This project is licensed under the MIT License
+This project is licensed under the [MIT License](https://github.com/hdgamer1404Jonas/TidalAPI/blob/main/LICENSE).